What’s the latest on the new stadium for the Vikings?

 When will building start?

-Current projections call for a groundbreaking in October of 2013.
-The project is expected to start with some utility work in downtown Minneapolis, including the relocation of an underground power line near the area.
-The plan calls for construction to begin in the parking lot east of the Metrodome, approach the existing stadium as play continues there.
+Current projections call for a groundbreaking in November 2013.
+The project is expected to start with some utility work in downtown Minneapolis, including the relocation of an underground power line near the area, which has already started The plan calls for construction to begin in the parking lot east of the Metrodome, approach the existing stadium as play continues there.
 The Metrodome will then be deflated and demolished in early 2014 to accommodate the completion of its replacement.
 The project is expected to employ 13,000 people, including 7,500 construction jobs during the life of the project.

 When will it open?